A rough hike today departed me from the official CDT, embarking on the Super Butte alternate towards Ennis, and ultimately, Butte, MT.

 Despite todaying being steeper than I anticipated (and losing my water bottle), I had a pretty good day.
 After I retreated to my tent, the rain picked up, and some lightning quietly flashed.
 We were fairly exposed, near a lake with no useful tree cover, so if there was a storm, our tents were going to take the brunt of it.
 Hopefully, tomorrow will be a better day, though I say that with caution, since a significant portion of tomorrow will be roadwalk.

 One thing I’ve been pondering over the last few days is what exactly to call the alternate we will be taking.
 “Big Sky” doesn’t seem right, since we’re not going through Big Sky.
 And “Super Butte Cutoff” also has the same problem as Big Sky — it describes a network of alternates, rather than just one.
-So, since I think the route we’re taking is going to be rougly the shortest reasonable route to take to Butte, I’m going to call it the “Butte Express”.
+So, since I think the route we’re taking is going to be rougly the shortest reasonable route to take to Butte, I’m going to go with “Butte Express”.